Graphic-Lux/hometown/plugins/wc-custom-thank-you/readme.txt

 = Get involved =

-Developers can contribute to the source code on the [GitHub Repository](https://github.com/SiR-DanieL/woocommerce-custom-thankyou/).

-If you want to help but you are not a developer, consider to [translate the plugin in your language](https://translate.wordpress.org/projects/wp-plugins/wc-custom-thank-you)!
+If you want to help, consider to [translate the plugin in your language](https://translate.wordpress.org/projects/wp-plugins/wc-custom-thank-you)!

 == Installation ==